Glossary of Terms

 We have a team of different nurses who take it in turns to be present at the School 24 hours a day.
 They are responsible for all medical matters and liaise with the local GP at Sixpenny Handley.

-An acronym for – Skills Knowledge and Understanding for Lifelong Learning.
-Every child has SKULL during lesson 6 on Mondays.
-All academic staff talk about an area of life that interests them and that is not included anywhere else on the curriculum, from politics to debating, from gardening to engineering feats, from financial management to study skills – these are the things that children really need to know in life!
+Every child has Strive sessions in the afternoons before prep.
+There are over 50 activities that are put together across the Strive program.
+These range from politics to debating, from gardening to engineering feats, from financial management to inventing – these are the things that children really need to know in life!

 The landing at the top of the main staircase.